Timbral listening: Some forms of contemporary electronic music

 More recently, computers and synthesizers are being used by contemporary composers to produce timbral-centered music.
 Contemporary composers state timbral listening as the correct technique to adopt in listening to and analysing their timbre (as opposed to pitch) based compositions.
 In the context of electronic music, the approach of spectromorphology provides ways to describe the temporally shifting nature of timbre, following an article by Denis Smalley named Spectromorphology explaining sound shapes (1997).
 'Pure timbres' are explored using methods such as granular synthesis in works such as Dragon of the Nebula by Mara Helmuth.

 Shakuhachi music in Japan

 The music produced by the Shakuhachi end blown flute such as honkyoku, contains timbral variations that are of equal importance to pitch variations.
 These timbral variations are indicated in Shakuhachi musical notation.

 Application

-The technique of timbral listening is used by sound engineers to evaluate timbre difference.
+The technique of timbral listening is used by sound engineers to evaluate timbre differences.